Recommended Accessories

 Just things I personally recommend.

-Many selfie sticks you will find and purchase include cheap plastic phone mounts that are not good causing your phone to easily fall out.
-These are the professional phone mounts I recommend.
+Many selfie sticks you will find and purchase include cheap plastic phone mount attachments that are not good causing your phone to easily fall out.
+These are the phone mounts I recommend.

-Ulanzi ST-02S Aluminum Phone Tripod Mount w Cold Shoe Mount: Cheaper than the Joby option, and includes a cold shoe mount, great for holding a wireless mic receiver.
+Leaplumin Aluminum Phone Mount: Cheaper metal option, and includes a cold shoe mount, great for holding a wireless mic receiver.

 Joby GripTight PRO Mount for Tablets: Really the only good solution I've seen for tablets.
 I've never streamed IRL from a tablet, but maybe you want to.